New cosmetology externship model connects students to industry

 “This is exactly what students and the future of cosmetology needs,” she says.
 “By being in a salon, students will be closer to trends, they’ll see a diverse clientele, and they’ll be alongside industry professionals showing them the way.
 When students are in that environment, they are only going to grow.”

-For the past six years, students in the Cosmetology technical diploma program have gained their industry training and honed their skills at the college’s Trustyle Salon, an open-to-the-public salon located in the Truax campus.
+For the past six years, students in the Cosmetology technical diploma program have gained their industry training and honed their skills at the college’s Trustyle Salon.
+With Trustyle closing to the public in the summer of 2024, there is a need for a new training model for students.

-Starting in the spring of 2024, the externship model will pair students with local partnering salons to fulfill most of these training hours.
-Trustyle will continue to stay open with reduced hours.
+The externship model was introduced in the spring of 2024, pairing students with local partnering salons to fulfill most of these training hours.

 With the support of salons such as Temptd Salon and Spa as well as others throughout the area, the model bridges the gap between school and salon.
 This partnership also helps students gain industry knowledge and a build robust clientele sooner.